Royal Caribbean officially owns the world's largest cruise ship

 It's official: Royal Caribbean is the owner of the largest cruise ship in the world.

-In a momentous ceremony in Turku, Finland Monday, the company accepted the delivery of the Icon of the Seas.
+The company accepted the delivery of the Icon of the Seas on Monday during a momentous ceremony in Turku, Finland.

 With 20-decks, the Icon of the Seas comes in at 250,800 tons and will be more than 6% bigger, about 10 feet longer, than the Wonder of the Seas, a news release by Royal Caribbean said.